Colonel DeBeers: Early career (1972–1985)

 After being trained by Harley Race and Lord Littlebrook, Wiskoski debuted under his real name in 1972, and was billed as "The Polish Prince".
 Wiskoski primarily wrestled in the Portland, Oregon area during his career.
 His teaming with "Playboy" Buddy Rose was famous across the West Coast, holding the Pacific Northwest Tag Team titles on multiple occasions, and the NWA World Tag Team titles (San Francisco version).
 Wiskoski was also the United States Heavyweight champion and Pacific Northwest Heavyweight champion.

 He held the Central States Heavyweight title in 1975 and regularly visited Germany and Austria in the late 1970s and early 1980s for the season of tournaments run by the IBV (the future CWA) and its older rival, the VDB.
 He worked as a heel for Leroy McGuirk in the Tulsa, Oklahoma area in the early 1980s.
 He was known as "Easy" Ed Wiskoski and was managed by Skandor Akbar.
 They feuded with Tommy Gilbert and his son, Eddie Gilbert.
 He also wrestled a few matches in the WWF as the Polish Prince in 1983, managed by Fred Blassie.

 During one of his many tours of the Pacific Northwest territory (where he eventually retired), Wiskoski took up the gimmick of Mega Maharishi Imed (the last name being pronounced 'Ahmed', the joke being that it is 'I'm Ed').
 This character played upon potentially the hottest topic in the state of Oregon in the early to mid-1980s, that of Bhagwan Shree Rajneesh and his group of followers essentially raising their own city in Eastern Oregon, outside the town of Antelope, and ending with the 1984 Rajneeshee bioterror attack on the small town of The Dalles, Oregon, causing the sickening of about 750 people from salmonella poisoning, though no deaths.
 Wiskoski played the role to the hilt, growing out his facial hair, donning red robes and a stocking cap, much like the Bhagwan himself.
 During this time he managed Kendo Nagasaki.

 American Wrestling Association (1985–1991)

 Wiskoski was best known as Colonel DeBeers in the American Wrestling Association (AWA) from 1985 until the organization stopped promoting in late 1990.
 His interviews and persona were based on a pro-Apartheid, white supremacist veteran of the Bush War, and he played on the fragile race relations and political climate of South Africa at the time.
-He was billed as being from Cape Town, South Africa, though he bore no accent whatsoever.
-It was never directly mentioned, but his name was meant to link his status and wealth to the South Africa-based diamond mining and trading corporation, the DeBeers Group.
+He was billed as being from Cape Town, South Africa, though he bore no South African accent whatsoever.
+It was never directly mentioned, but his name was meant to link his status and wealth to the South Africa-based diamond mining and trading corporation the DeBeers Group.
 DeBeers also wrestled in Herb Abrams' Universal Wrestling Federation and various promotions across the West Coast.